syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-Here, the Switch editor will be loaded for the `On` property (bool type) instead of `CheckBox` editor.
+Here, the Switch editor will be loaded for the `On` property (bool type) instead of the `CheckBox` editor.

 ## Text editor